TORN FROM THE FLAG

 These universities and high schools held screenings and/or purchased Torn from the Flag DVD copies for their institutions and/or libraries:

-If you'd like me to bring our movie, Torn from the Flag, to your institution, have a discussion about the film with your students, get a DVD for your local library, own a master piece art work commemorating the human spirit, or obtain a poster, visit our STORE.
+If you'd like to rent the film for a screening, hire the filmmaker(s) to do a presentation/talk at your institution or school, purchase a DVD for your local library, invest in a master piece art work commemorating the human spirit, or buy a poster, please visit my STORE.